dmazine/arch-linux-install/README.md

 Read [PRIME](https://wiki.archlinux.org/index.php/PRIME) basically everything else (like AMD Radeon and NVidia GPUs with Nouveau driver).

-I have a Dell Inspiron 5547 laptop, which contains an Intel Integrated Graphics Processor (IGP) and a Radeon R7 M265 Dedicated/Discrete Graphics Processor (DGP).
+I have a Dell Inspiron 5547 laptop, which contains an Intel Integrated Graphics Processor (IGP) and an AMD Radeon R7 M260 Dedicated/Discrete Graphics Processor (DGP).

 This way, I'll install the appropriate driver for both.